 Prior to the formation of the Central Eurasian Studies Society, no such functioning society existed in North America.
 The idea to form a new society for the study of Central Eurasia emerged from discussions held at annual workshops first organized in 1996 by Dr. Uli Schamiloglu at the University of Wisconsin-Madison.
 These discussions culminated at the the same workshops three years later, with the consensus that a scholarly organization was indeed needed and viable.
 A temporary executive committee was formed, with Dr. Marianne Kamp as its chair and Dr. John Schoeberlein as the executive secretary.
 In 2000, the committee proceeded with the formation of CESS.

-Today, CESS is comprised of over 600 members in 15+ countries, and hosts both an Annual Conference held in North America and a biennial Regional Conference held in the Central Eurasia region.
+Today, CESS is comprised of 500 members around the world, and hosts both an Annual Conference held in North America and a biennial Regional Conference held in the Central Eurasia region.
 The Society supports 6 annual awards, 2 journals, travel grants, workshops, and a collaborative blog.

 2000 // At CESS’ 1st Annual Conference (University of Wisconsin-Madison), the process of establishing corporate articles and by-laws was begun, with legal and organizational guidance by Eric Sievers, followed by elections conducted at the end of 2000.
 An Executive Board of six members was elected, along with Dr. John Schoeberlein as President and Dr. Marianne Kamp as Past-President (having been the chair of the temporary executive committee).

 2001 // CESS incorporated as a non-profit corporation in the Commonwealth of Massachusetts in, and in the same year was granted federal recognition as a tax-exempt charitable organization.
 The 2nd Annual Conference was held at the University of Wisconsin-Madison.